 o Available in paperback and hardcover.

-o The book has professional reviews (is currently in print and available in large quantities).
+o The book has professional reviews, must be currently in print and readily available in large quantities (not print-on-demand).

-o Suitable for high school study and up (and for people of all backgrounds).
+o Suitable for high school study and up.

 A professional review of a book is one that appears in a reputable publishing magazine, a major national newspaper, or a literary journal.
 Examples of professional reviews are found in: the New York Times, Los Angeles Times, San Francisco Chronicle, Publisher’s Weekly, Library Journal, Kirkus, Booklist, the Bloomsbury Review, the Gettysburg Review, the Iowa Review, etc. (Note that this list is not exhaustive, but is meant to provide examples of professional reviews.)

 - When will we know what the next book is?

 The 2014 One Book selection will be announced in May.